Codeception/codeception.github.com/_posts/2013-07-24-testing-wordpress-plugins.markdown

 ?>
 {% endhighlight %}

-We moved to the front page of a site.
+We moved to the front page of a site:

 ![WordPress](/images/wordpress/WordPress.png)